Super Osimhen heads Napoli past Torino and spares Insigne’s blushes

 Referee Juan Sacchi had waived off penalty appeals by Luciano Spalletti’s side.
 Nonetheless, he changed his mind after consulting VAR.

-Lorenzo Insigne stepped up to take the ensuing but his disappointing effort was saved by Milinkovic-Savic who guessed the direction.
+Lorenzo Insigne stepped up to take the ensuing kick, but his disappointing effort was saved by Vanja Milinkovic-Savic, who guessed the right direction.

-Despite that disappointment, Napoli continued to push harder for a goal, albeit, they were unlucky in front of goal as the first 45 minutes ended goalless.
+Despite that disappointment, Napoli continued to push hard for a goal, but they were unlucky in front of goal as the first 45 minutes ended goalless.

 Nevertheless, man-of-the-match Osimhen had the final say with nine minutes left on the clock as his bullet header beat the impressive goalkeeper.